List of EastEnders characters introduced in 2012: Scarlett Butcher

 Scarlett Butcher (also Moon) is the daughter of Janine Butcher (Charlie Brooks) and Michael Moon (Steve John Shepherd).
-She was played by Amelie until 2013 and Tabitha Byron from 2021–2022.
+She was played by Amelie until 2013 and Tabitha Byron from 2021 to 2023.
 She is born in the episode broadcast on 22 June 2012.
 Scarlett was written out of the series in late 2013, as part of Janine's upcoming exit storyline.
 On 14 June 2021, it was announced that Scarlett would be returning alongside Janine.
-The character returned on 27 August 2021 to tie in with her mother Janines return, and left on 26 January 2023, to tie in with Janine's fourth exit from the show.
+The character returned on 27 August 2021 to tie in with Janine's return, and left on 26 January 2023, to tie in with Janine's fourth exit from the show.

 Scarlett is 11 weeks premature via Caesarean section on her parents' wedding day and has no heartbeat, so is placed on a ventilator.
 Her condition stabilises and she is baptised, with Janine naming her Patricia, after her late stepmother, Pat Evans (Pam St Clement), but she starts to regret using the name Patricia and Michael registers the name Scarlett Patricia Moon.
 Concerned with Scarlett's deteriorating health, her parents organise a christening for her at the hospital with her uncle, Ricky Butcher (Sid Owen) and his stepdaughter Whitney Dean (Shona McGarty), as godparents.
 Janine and Michael bring Scarlett home on 7 August 2012 and Janine worries as there are no nurses to help her.
 On 14 September, Janine leaves Walford temporarily, leaving Scarlett in Michael's care.

 It was reported in May 2012 that the character of Janine would go into labour on her wedding day to Michael, three months early.
 It was then reported in June 2012 that the baby would be named Scarlett Patricia Moon, after Janine initially decides to call her Patricia, after her former stepmother Pat Evans (Pam St Clement), who died earlier that year on 1 January.
 However, when she has second thoughts about the name, Michael registers the new name without telling her.
 A source from EastEnders said, "With a mother like Janine, this little girl is sure to be a fighter."
 Scarlett was portrayed by a prosthetic baby until the episode broadcast on 7 August 2012, when she was played by a real baby.

 Eight years later, Scarlett reappears in London when she contacts her half-brother, Tommy Moon (Sonny Kendal) online.